mtitus83/MMM-Starlight/DESIGN.md

 1. Receives a request to fetch a horoscope
 2. Constructs the appropriate URL based on the zodiac sign and time period
-3. Sends an HTTP GET request to the horoscope source
+3. Sends an HTTP GET request to the horoscope API
-4. Parses the HTML response to extract the horoscope text
+4. Processes the JSON response
 5. Returns the result to the front-end component
-6. Handles the deprecated yearly period by returning a specific message

 ### 5.3 Display Logic (MMM-Starlight.js)